 Cooper Tire had cash and cash equivalents of $625.7 million as of Dec 31, 2020 compared with $391.3 million recorded in the comparable year-ago period.
 Capital expenditure for fourth-quarter 2020 increased to $55 million from the year-ago level of $47 million.
 As of Dec 31, 2020, long-term debt and finance leases amounted to $314.3 million, up from $309 million recorded at 2019-end.

 How Have Estimates Been Moving Since Then?

-Currently, Cooper Tire has a strong Growth Score of A, though it is lagging a lot on the Momentum Score front with an F. However, the stock was allocated a grade of A on the value side, putting it in the top 20% for this investment strategy.
+Currently, Cooper Tire has a great Growth Score of A, though it is lagging a lot on the Momentum Score front with a D. However, the stock was allocated a grade of A on the value side, putting it in the top 20% for this investment strategy.

 Overall, the stock has an aggregate VGM Score of A. If you aren't focused on one strategy, this score is the one you should be interested in.

-Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
+Estimates have been trending upward for the stock, and the magnitude of this revision looks promising.
 Notably, Cooper Tire has a Zacks Rank #3 (Hold).
 We expect an in-line return from the stock in the next few months.